TheWolffOfWallStreet/Vanguardians-_of_Osiris/README.txt

 offer.

-The features from the CSS and JavaScript list I chose to integrate into my project are:
+*The features from the CSS and JavaScript list I chose to integrate into my project are:

-CSS and JavaScript- A navigation menu that expands and collapses properly at desktop and mobile sizes with the use of a "hamburger" button.
+*CSS and JavaScript- A navigation menu that expands and collapses properly at desktop and mobile sizes with the use of a "hamburger" button.

-CSS- I used CSS grid to help organize and display available content on my crucible, PVE, and weapon arsenal pages for both mobile and desktop view.
+*CSS- I used CSS grid to help organize and display available content on my crucible, PVE, and weapon arsenal pages for both mobile and desktop view in the appropriate manner based on screen size.

-CSS and JavaScript- I used both CSS and JavaScript to add individual show/hide descriptions for each available option on my crucible, PVE, and weapon arsenal pages. (uses separate CSS and JavaScript code from nav bar)
+*CSS and JavaScript- I used both CSS and JavaScript to add individual show/hide descriptions for each available option on my crucible, PVE, and weapon arsenal pages. (uses separate CSS and JavaScript code from nav bar)

+*Home page is the index file.
+*There are a total of 7 media queries, at least two of these meet necessary requirements.
+*I am aware that the form does not actually use data submitted, but found its inclusion to be integral to the actual purpose of the website within the scope of my vision.
+It needed to show a way for users to be able to submit their contact information and what specific items they selected for functionality purposes.